cniweb/best-practice/README.md

-best.practice
+Best-Practice
 =============

-Best practice for some software products
+Best practice for some software products.

+This is the GitHub-Project for my Best-Practice Web-Page.

 Web-Page Adress:
 ----------------